PLT875/bank-api-example/README.md

-# starling-tech-test
+# bank-api-example

-**Developer**
-* Peter Tran

 **Overview**

-Submission for the round-up feature challenge.
+Round-up feature challenge.
 Solution developed with Java & Spring Boot.

 The provided endpoint takes a given week and savings goal UID.
 It triggers round up savings for the week and then transfers to the given savings goal.